 The Yung Ga Ma, a Hakka Chinese Myth

-The Yung Ga Ma is a Hakka myth, a story that Hakka people are told as children.
-It has been passed down for generations orally and I have not found a book with the same story I know.
-I am half Hakka- on my mother’s side and my grandmother told it to my mother and my mother to me.
-It is a horror story, but something like a mixture of Hansel and Gretel and Little Red Riding hood, with more eating and horror!
-Now my sister has a little girl and she loves to hear the story from my mother.
-In fact, when my mum tries to tell her the story of Cinderella she says “Poh poh, no more talking!”
+The Yung Ga Ma myth has been passed down for generations orally and I have not found a book with the same story I know.
+It’s a mixture of Hansel and Gretel and Little Red Riding hood, with more eating and horror!
+My niece loves to hear the story from my mother.
+In fact, when my mum tries to tell her the story of Cinderella she says “Poh poh, no more talking!
+Tell me Yung Ga Ma!”

 I have asked so many people, what does the Yung Ga Ma look like?
-Some say she is like a cross between a bear and an old woman, others say she looks like a sloth but also a witch who can disguise herself as a human.
-Others tell me she has long nails, long hair and sharp teeth…
+Some say she is like a cross between a sloth and an old woman, others say she is a witch who can disguise herself as a human.
+Everyone says that she has long nails, long hair and sharp teeth…

 For those of you who haven’t heard of the Hakka people, they are a Chinese minority dialect who are thought to have originated from the central plains.
 Someone told me the Hakka people are known as “The Jews of China”, because unlike other Han Chinese subgroups, the Hakkas are not named after a geographical region or a province, county or city.
 I feel that this phrase though, erases actual Jewish communities of China, who are predominantly composed of descendants of Sephardic Jews who immigrated to China in the 8th century.